Amanwarlock/Coding-DataStructures-Algorithms/Javascript/Notes/Presentation.md

         [
             - For this, the design is dividing into square bins of sizes 4 by 4 micro meter.
+            - The cells are standard cells as specified by 65 nano meter library
             - The classification task performed by ML models is binary classification
             - Therefore, each bins are lableled using 0 and 1 where 0 indicates no short violation inside that bin and 1 represents that the data bin has violations
             - The features that are extracted and used for training involves informations such as: